informatics-lab/blog/get-involved/index.md

 </div>

 <h1>Or just get stuck in</h1>
+<p>The aim of the Informatics Lab is to make data useful to human beings by using emerging technologies.</p>

-<p>Follow the link below which you think best suits what you would like to do.
-We love people who are interesting in doing at the things below, so don't feel like you can only be involved in one capacity.</p>
+<p>If you'd like to help, just follow the link below which you think best suits what you would like to do.
+We love people who are interesting in doing all the things below, so don't feel like you can only be involved in only one capacity.</p>
 <div class="container">
 		<div class="row">
 			<div class="col-xs-6">